-Strengthen relationships with teachers, counselors, & activity advisors; this will help with recommendations for college.
+Strengthen relationships with teachers, counselors, & activity advisors; this will help with

-Make appointment to talk with your school counselor or Voc-Rehab counselor.
+Make appointment to talk with your guidance counselor or Voc-Rehab counselor.
 Sign up for FastWeb's College Search to find the right school for you.

 Become familiar with standardized tests you need to take.